Our Permanent Revolution

 1 Halpern says this in a blurb to Harryman’s Adorno’s Noises

-This review “Our Permanent Revolution” originally appeared in Canadian Literature, 16 May.
-2022.
-Web.
+This review “Our Permanent Revolution” originally appeared in Feminist Critique Here and Now Spec. issue of Canadian Literature 254 (2023): 184-189.

 Please note that works on the Canadian Literature website may not be the final versions as they appear in the journal, as additional editing may take place between the web and print versions.
 If you are quoting reviews, articles, and/or poems from the Canadian Literature website, please indicate the date of access.